natixnetwork/streetvision-subnet/docs/Code_of_Conduct.md

     <img src="../static/natix-network-logo.svg" alt="Natix Network Logo" width="200"/>
 </center>

-# BitMind Subnet Code of Conduct
+# Natix Subnet Code of Conduct

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-Welcome to the BitMind Subnet Code of Conduct!
+Welcome to the Natix Subnet Code of Conduct!
 This document emphasizes our commitment to a safe, respectful, and abuse-free environment.
 It outlines our expectations for behavior and the consequences for unacceptable actions, including abusing the subnet’s capabilities and other community members.

 ## Purpose

-This Code of Conduct aims to protect the BitMind Subnet and its users from abusive behaviors, ensuring a secure and productive environment for all community members regardless of background.
+This Code of Conduct aims to protect the Natix Subnet and its users from abusive behaviors, ensuring a secure and productive environment for all community members regardless of background.

 ## Expected Behavior